 Mobile pioneer Openwave has launched action against Apple and RIM, claiming patent infringements and asking for a ban on US imports of Apple and RIM's infringing kit as well as the traditional damages.
-Openwave's action sees claims filed with a Delaware court which state that both Apple and RIM are infringing Openwave's patents …
+Openwave's action sees claims filed with a Delaware court which state that both Apple and RIM are infringing Openwave's …

 Mobile pioneer ?
 ITYM 'patent troll'.